hdkw/socialspeed/README.md

 ###Work done so far

 I've found [caldera forms](https://github.com/Desertsnowman/Caldera-Forms) which is a free plugin for wordpress.
 I could make a nice first calculator draft (sorry it's in French):

 ![piccalculator](https://lh3.googleusercontent.com/QSXYiTiPT61n6FA43XNTQDWSmyZ6UhlWmx9NY5OMOg=w386-h400-no)

+I made this form graphically with Caldera, the corresponding .json code for the calculator is in this repository (carfree-generalized-speed-calculator-export.json).
+Please note that I don't even know what is .json and this project doesn't have to .json especialy.

 This basic picture  shows that input fields are: